Showing posts with label Beat 'em ups. Show all posts

 It's Hercules!

 Deathbringer is a horizontally scrolling hack and slasher that reminds me of a bunch of different Atari ST games like Barbarian II, Golden Axe and, dare I say it, Shadow Of The Beast.
-You are Karn, a warrior who must kill an evil wizard using a sword possessed by a blood-hungry spirit called Abaddon.
-Our world is viewed side-on and can be travelled in either direction through a variety of landscapes but the gameplay remains much the same which means wielding your huge sword whenever you see anything nasty.
-I'm liking the sound of this slasher already!!
+You are Karn, a warrior with muscles who must kill an evil wizard using a sword possessed by a blood-hungry spirit called Abaddon.

 Killing is the name of the game to keep Abaddon happily stuffed with souls - represented in the status bar by the sword's blood.
 The more baddies you kill, the happier our resident demon is, try not to starve him otherwise he might just get his fix elsewhere.
-There are many monsters that want to stop you from completing your noble quest: baby dragons, trolls, skeletons, bats, giants, and even birds who drop stinky eggs.
-A boss screen follows each level but they are rather easy!
+It's silly, but I admired this unique mechanic.

 Psygnosis eat your heart out!